tomomilove/tomomilove.github.io/blog.md

 ![Cucumber tea back of the box](/images/blog_may/cucumber_tea2.jpg)

 ...It's a bit dramatic.
-I'm not actually sure what it means by "speed-of-sound steam train".
+I'm not actually sure what it means by "speed-of-sound steam trains".
 Are there steam trains that go that fast...?
 I'm pretty sure not...?

 Anyway, I tried the tea, and... it basically tasted like nothing.
 It's hard to describe, but the tea felt like it had scent, but no flavor.
 And it was a very generic kind of scent.
 I didn't really notice cucumber.